yhaochen/WBM_Haqiqi_example_instruction/README.md

 ### 3. Prepare the data init files

 WBM's model settings are controlled by different initialization files (.init files).
 There is a core .init file that lists the other required data .init files.
 The other data .init files point to different data and parameters.
-In this instruction we begin with the .init files pointing to each dataset.
+In this section we begin with the .init files pointing to each dataset (because the core .init file is quite different from the data .init files and it should dealt with in the end).
 All the data .init files should be put in the `/my_WBM/wbm_storage_v1.0.0/data_init` folder.
 For your convenience, all the .init files are included in this GitHub repo under the `/init_files` folder.
 (Note only a part of them are directly included in the downloaded data).

 ### 3.1.
 Climate data and cropland data init files